nwdigitalradio/n7nix/kernbuild/README.md

 #### kern_cpy_flash.sh

-* Copies kernel components from a linux kernel tree or some other directory struct to a flash card
+* Copies kernel components to a flash card either from:
+  * a linux kernel tree or
+  * some other directory struct created by kern_cpy_local.sh
 * Requires an SD card with a boot partition & root file system partitiion.
-* Copies from this directory structure to appropriate RPi file system
+* Copies from the following directory structure to appropriate RPi file system

 ```
 $BASE_DIR/lib/modules/